 “They had various demands, but we did not accept them and we managed to secure his release through negotiations and pressure,” Wazir said.

-Abdul Majid said that after his release Lerounis was “well and was treated with dignity.”
-He even carried a letter from the 55-year-old teacher, in which he wrote that he had lived with a Taliban group all that time.
+Abdul Majid said that after his release, Lerounis was “well and was treated with dignity.”
+He even carried a letter from the 55-year-old teacher, revealing that he had lived with a Taliban group the whole time.

 The Kalash claim to be descendants of Alexander the Great’s army

-The people of the Kalash tribe, who live in the Chitral district of Pakistan, believe they are descendants of Alexander the Great’s troops who settled in the area 23 centuries ago.
+The people of the Kalash tribe, who live in the Chitral district of Pakistan, believe they are descendants of Alexander the Great’s troops who settled in the area twenty-three centuries ago.

-Currently, the Kalasha number about only 4,000, which means that their unique culture is in danger of extinction.
+Currently, the Kalash number about only 4,000, which means that their unique culture is in danger of extinction.

-Many Kalasha are fair-skinned and blue-eyed, their features contributing to the age-old legend that they are indeed descendants of Greek soldiers who fought with Alexander the Great around 300 BC.
+Many Kalash are fair-skinned and blue-eyed, their features contributing to the age-old legend that they are indeed descendants of Greek soldiers who fought with Alexander the Great around 300 BC.

-The Kalash people are polytheists, much like the ancient Greeks, and worship nature, holding festivals celebrating the abundance the area valley offers them.
+The Kalash people are polytheists, much like the ancient Greeks, and worship nature, holding festivals celebrating the abundance of the valley which they call home.

 In reality, their culture and beliefs are much closer to Indo-Iranian (pre-Zoroastrian-Vedic) traditions.

-Yet they live in an area surrounded by Muslim communities and Islamist fundamendalists.
-During the festivals, the Kalasha drink homemade wine and dance to the sound of drums — activities that are strictly forbidden to Muslims.
+Yet, they live in an area surrounded by Muslim communities and Islamist fundamentalists.
+During festivals, the Kalash drink homemade wine and dance to the sound of drums— activities that are strictly forbidden to Muslims.

-Also, unlike Muslim women, the female Kalasha are not only allowed to choose their own husbands, but they can also divorce them and are even allowed to elope.
+Unlike Muslim women, the female Kalash are not only allowed to choose their own husbands, but they can also divorce them and may even elope.

-However, their traditions are quickly becoming extinct, as many convert to Islam.
-In the 19th and early 20th centuries, many Kalasha were converted to Islam by force.
+However, their traditions are being threatened, as many convert to Islam.
+In the 19th and early 20th centuries, many Kalash converted to Islam by force.

 Today, this continues to be the case, and the recent developments with the Taliban taking over in neighboring Afghanistan are a warning that the Kalash culture is in imminent danger.

 The Pakistani government has also been making efforts to protect and preserve Kalash culture.
-The authorities also worry that it is under threat from exploitative tourism.
+Authorities worry that the culture is under threat from exploitative tourism.